 After entering a couple of shops, we made our way over to the base of Hellesyltfossen or the “Hellesylt waterfall”.
 It was a small(ish), but impressive waterfall that runs straight through the center of the village.
 It sits 65.5 feet (20m) high and is fed by melted snow and ice from two rivers: Langedalselva and Tverela.
 The waterfall runs between two centuries old bridges: the bottom bridge is the above-mentioned fairytale bridge called Hellesylt Bridge (built in 1902), and the upper bridge is Høge Bridge (built in 1907).
 It’s much less fairytale-like.

-After visiting the base, we hiked to the top using a paved but steep path that was right next to it.
+We then hiked to the top using a paved but steep path that was right next to it.
 It’s rather steep, but I easily did it in flip-flops.
 I strongly suggest it, as it offers a terrific view of the village of Hellesylt, plus a great view of the Sunnylvsfjorden as a whole.
 It also brings you to the top where Sunnylven Church is.

 The earliest records of a church in Hellesylt dates to 1432, which was probably a wooden stave church, around .6 miles from the present-day site of Sunnylven Church.
 After a large avalanche in 1727 destroyed the original church, the residents decided to rebuild it at its present-day location.
 This new church was consecrated in 1730.
 That church was eventually tore down around 1858, with the newest and final version built in 1858, making the present-day Sunnylven Church 162 years old.
 Its denomination is the Church of Norway, it can hold 400 people, and it’s made entirely of wood.